wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 We tell the browser that the div is a tab list using the `role="tablist"` attribute.

 That div also has an `aria-label="Programming languages"` attribute.
-That is for screenreaders to know what the list is about.
+That is for screen readers to know what the list is about.

 Inside of the `tablist` there are 3 buttons.
 Each of those buttons has a role of tab and an id that contains the name of the programming language.